The Chirotropical Grassmannian

-In recent work in theoretical physics \cite{CEZ2024A2,CEZ2024A4B}, Cachazo, Zhang and one of the authors pursued a deeper exploration of the \textit{real} tropical Grassmannian $\Trop^\R \G(k,n)$.
-This led to the introduction of the {\em chirotropical Grassmannians} $\Trop^\chi \G(k,n)$, one for each realizable, uniform chirotope (or oriented matroid) $\chi$.
+This led to the introduction of the {\em chirotropical Grassmannian} $\Trop^\chi \G(k,n)$, one for each realizable, uniform chirotope (or oriented matroid) $\chi$ of rank $k$.
 These polyhedral fans were shown to encode combinatorially certain Grothendieck residues arising in a formula in \cite{CEGM2019}.
-They obtain generalized bi-adjoint scalar amplitudes, which are closely intertwined with higher tropical Grassmannians $\Trop \ \G(k,n)$.
-In particular, they show that, in the case $k = 3$ and $n = 6, 7, 8$, these amplitudes can be computed from the maximal cones of the chirotropical Grassmannians $\Trop^\chi \G(k,n)$.
+This gives rise to generalized biadjoint scalar amplitudes, which are computed directly from higher tropical Grassmannians $\Trop \ \G(k,n)$.
+In particular, it is shown that, in the case $k = 3$ and $n = 6, 7, 8$, the CEGM formula is equal to the Laplace transform of the chirotropical Grassmannian $\Trop^\chi \G(k,n)$.

-Motivated by these works, in this paper we address various questions regarding the chirotropical Grassmannians.
-These include, in particular, their realizability and their computation.
+Motivated by these works, in this paper we address various questions regarding chirotropical Grassmannians.
+These include, in particular, their parameterization, their computation and their realizability.

 The material is organized as follows.
-In \Cref{sec:prelim}, we define chirotopes, chirotropical Dressians and chirotropical Grassmannians.
-In \Cref{sec:realizability}, we build the foundations of our computations of the chirotropical Dressian.
-We characterize the maximal cones of the Dressian (\Cref{lem: full dressian cliques}) and of the chirotropical Dressian (\Cref{lem: full chirotropical dressian cliques}), determined by compatible and $\chi$-compatible rays respectively.
-In this section, we also present our main realizability result, which proves a conjecture in \cite{CEZ2024A2}.
+In \Cref{sec:prelim}, we give main definitions and formulate the theoretical framework for our computations of the chirotropical Dressian.
+In \Cref{sec:realizability}, we characterize the maximal cones of the Dressian (\Cref{lem: full dressian cliques}) and of the chirotropical Dressian (\Cref{lem: full chirotropical dressian cliques}), determined by compatible and $\chi$-compatible rays respectively.

+In \Cref{sec:computing}, we develop an efficient algorithm (\Cref{algorithm-dr}) to compute the Dressian $\text{Dr}(k,n)$ from its rays modulo lineality.
+Given this collection of rays, our algorithm can be used to compute all chirotropical Dressians $\text{Dr}^\chi(k,n)$ (\Cref{algorithm-chi}). \Cref{sec:3678} contains the proof of our main realizability result.
+This confirms a conjecture in \cite{CEZ2024A2}.

-\begin{theorem} For $n=6,7,8$ and any uniform realizable chirotope of rank 3 $\chi \in \{\pm1\}^{\binom{n}{3}}$, the chirotropical Dressian is realizable: we have the equality of sets
+\begin{theorem} For $n=6,7,8$ and any uniform realizable chirotope $\chi \in \{\pm1\}^{\binom{n}{3}}$ of rank 3, the chirotropical Dressian is realizable: we have the equality of sets

 \end{theorem}